Seeed-Studio/ModelAssistant/README.md

 English | [简体中文](README_zh-CN.md)

 ## Introduction

 Seeed Studio EdgeLab is an open-source project focused on embedded AI.
-We have optimized excellent algorithms from [OpenMMLab](https://github.com/open-mmlab) for real-world scenarios and made implemention more user-friendly, achieving faster and more accurate inference on embedded devices.
+We have optimized excellent algorithms from [OpenMMLab](https://github.com/open-mmlab) for real-world scenarios and made implementation more user-friendly, achieving faster and more accurate inference on embedded devices.

 ## What's included